ananya26-vishnoi/ananya26-vishnoi/readme.md

 ## 👩‍💻 About Me

-I'm a **Product Management professional with an engineering background**, focused on turning user and business problems into practical, scalable products.
+I'm a **Software Engineer and Product Management professional with an engineering background**, focused on turning user and business problems into practical, scalable products.

 I work across the product lifecycle — from **problem discovery, user research, and product strategy to requirements, prioritization, execution, and launch**.